Daimler Paraffin Railway: Motor-Waggonet

-The Farming and foresting Exhibition was held in Vienna from 14 May to 30 October 1890.
+The Farming and Foresting Exhibition was held in Vienna from 14 May to 30 October 1890.
 The organisers wanted to provide easy access for the attendees.
 The entrepreneur Josef Bierenz installed and operated a narrow gauge passenger tramway using Daimler Waggonets from the Praterstern the western entrance of the fair centre at Rotunderplatz.
 It was used all summer and transported thousands of passengers.
 Each train consisted of a Waggonet and a trailer and offered space for 24 passengers.
-One vehicle is mothballed in the archive of the Vienna Technical Museum but currently not being exhibited.
+One vehicle is preserved in the archive of the Vienna Technical Museum but currently not being exhibited.